jasmcole/Interpret/README.md

 - Fast, susceptible to noise, necessary when fringes are at a large angle.
 - Works in any orientation, prefers vertical fringes.
 - Try increasing `CWT_nlambda` and `CWT_ntheta` if the fit is poor.
+- Need to set the `CWT_lambdalo` and `CWT_lambdahi` parameters to the smallest and largest wavelengths in the image respectively.
+If `CWT_lambdalo` is too small, the fit may fail.
 - Each pixel in the image is assigned a quality of fit.
 If you want to ignore pixels with a fit quality beneath some threshold, set `CWT_maskthresh` to a non-zero value.
 The larger the value, the higher the acceptance quality.
 The outline of the mask is displayed in white on the phase diagnostic axes on the right.

 Unwrap a phase profile